-The current LCGHD guidance is that distancing of three feet in the classroom is acceptable for safety.
+The CDC and LCGHD recommend social distancing of three feet in the classroom for safety.
 Classrooms will be arranged to meet this standard, and to exceed it wherever possible to maximize space between students.
 The current recommendation for bus seating is to space students out as much as possible, but that such distancing should not interfere with the ability to transport students to and from school.

 Hand Hygiene & Respiratory Etiquette